TnTech-ECE/F25_Team4_SmartGolfVisor/Reports/Project_Proposal.md

 ### Personel

 This team consists of six electrical engineering students who all share some similar skills but also possesses unique skills from one another.
+While some skills in this project are met by at least one team member, there are some skills gaps noticed within the team.
+One skill gap is image signal processing which will be used with tracking the ball from the camera system.
+For this project to be successful, the team will take the time to learn this as well as any other skills gap that are made apparent.

+#### *Team Members*
 Brandon Zerkovich was chosen to be the leader of this team and his responsibilities include delegating tasks amongst the team and making sure that deadlines will be met by each individual.
-Brandon skills include C and C++ programming languages and power system analysis.
-These skills will help with the microcontroller and the battery system that will be used for this project.
+Brandon's skills include C and C++ programming languages and power system analysis.
+These skills will help with the microcontroller and the powering system that will be used for this project.

 Landen Johnson...